winterpk/Kohana-Zillow-API/README.md

-# Zillow API Module for Kohana 3.0 to 3.1
+# Zillow API Module for Kohana 3.2

 This module is a nice drop in solution to start working with the Zillow API